wp-plugins/jquery-t-countdown-widget/readme.txt

 === jQuery T Minus CountDown Widget ===

-Contributors: Twinpictures, G2, littlewebthings
+Contributors: Twinpictures
 Donate link: http://www.twinpictures.de/jquery-t-minus-2-0/
 Tags: countdown, timer, clock, ticker, widget, event, counter, count down, t minus, t-minus, twinpictures, G2, spaceBros, littlewebtings, jQuery, javascript
 Requires at least: 2.8
-Tested up to: 3.1
+Tested up to: 3.3
-Stable tag: 2.0.4
+Stable tag: 2.0.5

-jQuery T(-) CountDown will dispaly a highly customizable, sweet-n-sexy flash-free countdown timer in the sidebar or in your post using a shortcode.
+jQuery T(-) CountDown will display a highly customizable, sweet-n-sexy flash-free countdown timer in the sidebar or in your post using a shortcode.

 == Description ==

 jQuery T(-) CountDown will display a sweet, sexy and totally flash-free countdown timer clock based on littlewebthings' CountDown jQuery plugin.
 Perfect for informing one's website visitors of an upcoming event, such as a pending space voyage.
-Using Jedi Mindtricks and CSS... but mostly CSS, the countdown timer is highly customizable for your viewing pleasure.
+Using Jedi Mind-tricks and CSS... but mostly CSS, the countdown timer is highly customizable for your viewing pleasure.
 Intergalactic planetary thanks to CosmoBro at g2.de and Lauren at siliconstudio.com for the included css flavors.

 == Installation ==